Petros Tsitsipas: 2021–2024: ATP singles and doubles debut, 16 wildcards with Stefanos, 100th career wildcard

 They entered the 2022 US Open as an alternate pair where they lost in the first round.

-They received a wildcard at the 2023 ABN AMRO Open in Rotterdam, their thirteenth in two years, where they lost in the first round.
+The brothers again received a wildcard at the 2023 ABN AMRO Open in Rotterdam, their thirteenth in two years, where they lost in the first round.

-Petros Tsitsipas again partnering French Luca Sanchez received a wildcard to the main draw of the 2023 Open 13 Provence in Marseille.
+Petros Tsitsipas again partnering French Luca Sanchez received his fourteenth wildcard to the main draw of the 2023 Open 13 Provence in Marseille.